 The third tab, Rules, is one of the most exciting features.
-This is the place, where you may configure how the search results should look based on what is in the search string.
+This is the place where you can configure how the search results should appear based on the contents of the search string.
 For example, you can create a rule that pins some particular product to the top of the product listing if the search string contains “shirt”.

 Many of the merchants have been waiting for this feature for a long time.
-In the current eCommerce reality, search is not a tool that allows visitors to find something in a quick way.
+In today’s eCommerce reality, search is not just a tool for visitors to find something quickly.
 It’s also a powerful marketing tool.
 Having flexible control over what visitors will see within the various search scenarios gives an additional possibility to promote different products.

 The GraphQL tab will be helpful mainly for the developers.
 You may create an API request and see the direct output from the search service.

 That’s it about the configuration, but what about the search functionality on the storefront?
 Well, it works well in most cases.
 Synonyms operate perfectly as well as facets.
 We had some hard times with rules in attempts to make this function work.
 But eventually, the rules started to work.
 We have not tested the search performance with some extensive catalog (only with around 1K SKUs).
 But if you had a chance to abuse the system with some big data, please share your experience in the comments below.

 Under the Hood

 The most appealing fact about the new search is that almost all search functionality does not take place within your platform installation – like it used to be.
 The Live Search module collects the necessary data about your catalog and sends it over to the external search service within Adobe’s infrastructure.